MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 Everyone except external users (EEEU) is a built-in group that represents the entire organization without any external guests.
 It's used in following scenarios where content needs to be visible to the entire organization.

-1. 'Public sites' - When a site should be publicly visible to the entire organization - 'Everyone except external users' (EEEU) group is part of the site membership,  i.e., site owners/visitors/members.
+1. 'Public sites' - When a site should be publicly visible to the entire organization - 'Everyone except external users' (EEEU) group is part of the site membership,  that is, site owners/visitors/members.
 2. 'Public items' - You can pick EEEU in the people picker to share a particular item (file/folder) and then that item is visible to the entire organization.

 Now organizations can discover potential oversharing occurring via EEEU using the new Data access Governance (DAG) report that captures the above mentioned events in the last 28 days.